-One NACA eligibility requirement is for all Borrowers, Co-Borrowers and Household Members to be registered voters if they are legally eligible.
+One NACA eligibility requirement is for all Members to be registered voters if they are legally eligible.
 They must be on identified on the voter roll or registered through NACA in order to be NACA Qualified.
 The easiest way to register to vote is through your Member Portal.
-Through the Member Portal, you can also determine if you are on the voter rolls since many people have been purged from the voter rolls and need to register again.
+You can also determine if you are on the voter rolls through the Member Portal, since many people have been purged from the voter rolls and need to register again.
 In addition, one of the effective participation activities can be accomplished by registering at least ten other non-registered people, including family, friends, neighbors, co-workers and others.